 An egg of Cheyletiella.
 All developmental stages of Cheyletiella occur on the host.
 Eggs are glued to hairs loosely and may be ingested by the host and passed in the feces.
 Though this mite may live off of the host for up to 10 days, transmission is usually through direct contact between parent and offspring.

 Lateral view of Demodex cati recovered from the ear canal of a domestic cat.
-Though usually non-pathogenic and considered normal cat flora, immune suppression may lead to overpopulation of this mite.
-The crusting pruritic lesions associated with D. cati demodicosis generally involves the pinnae, eyelids, head, and neck.
+Though usually non-pathogenic and considered natural flora of cats, immune suppression may lead to overpopulation of this mite.
+The crusting, pruritic lesions associated with D. cati generally involves the pinnae, eyelids, head, and neck.

 Dorsal view of a species of Psorobia.
 The most economically important member of the Psorergatidae family is Psorobia ovis.
 Known as the sheep itch mite, Psorobia ovis infests domestic sheep, causing pruritus, wool loss, dry scruffy skin, and erythema.
 Merinos are considered to be especially susceptible.
 Similar to Demodex, Psorobia mites live in hair follicles

 Crusted lesions from Psoroptes cuniculi infestation in a goat.
 Lesions consist of exudative dermatitis and hair loss, often beginning in the ear and spreading to the head and neck.
 The mites live superficially on the skin surface and are easily collected with a superficial skin scraping or scabs that have been broken apart.

 This is a ventral view of the anterior end of a female longhorned tick or bush tick, Haemaphysalis longicornis.
 Note the laterally projected second palpal segments and the prominent spurs on the first pair of coxae (Specimen kindly provided by Dr. Anne Zajac, Virginia Tech).